 - Paid Claim Chain Ladder Method

 - Incurred Claim Chain Ladder Method

-- Paid Bornhuetter Ferguson Method

 - Incurred Bornhuetter-Ferguson Method

-- Loss Ratio Method
+- Paid Bornhuetter-Ferguson Method

-In determining the best estimate using these methods, we have relied on:
+In determining the best estimate using these methods, reliance was made on:

-- Claims triangles (constructed to include allocated and unallocated claims expenses) from 2000 2019 - Tail factors on the liability lines to allow for longer reporting and settlement delays associated with liability lines of business - Expert Actuarial judgement where necessary particular in respect of: - Emerging trends or events which will not be present in the historic claim data used to project ultimate losses i.e. the additional allowances made for Events not in Data ("ENID's")/ Binary Events; and - o Selection of development patterns, Initial Expected Loss ratios and method selections.
+- Claims triangles (constructed to include allocated and unallocated claims expenses) from 2000 2020 - Tail factors on the liability lines to allow for longer reporting and settlement delays associated with liability lines of business - Expert Actuarial judgement where necessary particular in respect of:

+- Emerging trends or events which will not be present in the historic claim data used to project ultimate losses i.e. the additional allowances made for Events not in Data ("ENID's")/ Binary Events; and - o Selection of development patterns, Initial Expected Loss ratios and method selections.